Fruity milk jellies

 Pour four gelatine leaves in a bowl of cold water and set aside for 5 mins to soften.
 Measure 150ml milk into a small pan and heat until just steaming.
 When the gelatine is soft, squeeze out the water and add to the milk, stir until dissolved, then set aside until the milk has cooled to room temperature.

 Repeat steps 1 and 2, this time using the raspberries and pink food colouring.
 It's very important that the mixture is at room temperature before it is poured on top of the peach jelly, otherwise the bottom layer will melt.
 Return the moulds to the fridge for 1 hr or until just set.
-Then repeat the method using the mango and orange food colouring.
-Chill for 2hrs, or up to 24 hrs.
+Then repeat the method using the blackberries and purple food colour and chill, followed by the mango and orange food colouring.
+Chill for 2 hrs, or up to 24 hrs.